ONLYOFFICE/docspace-api-sdk-typescript/docs/SettingsWebhooksApi.md

-let groupStatus: WebhookGroupStatus; //The status of the webhook delivery group. (optional) (default to undefined) let userId: string; //The identifier of the user associated with the webhook event. (optional) (default to undefined) let trigger: WebhookTrigger; //The type of event that triggered the webhook. (optional) (default to undefined)
+let groupStatus: WebhookGroupStatus; //The status of the webhook delivery group. (optional) (default to undefined) let userId: string; //The identifier of the user associated with the webhook event. (optional) (default to undefined) let trigger: WebhookTrigger; //The type of event that triggered the webhook. (optional) (default to undefined) let count: number; //The maximum number of webhook log records to return in the query response. (optional) (default to undefined) let startIndex: number; //Specifies the starting index for retrieving webhook logs.
+Used for pagination in the webhook delivery log queries. (optional) (default to undefined)

 const { status, data } = await apiInstance.getWebhooksLogs(
     deliveryFrom,